B4PT0R/StreamPy/README.md

 # StreamPy

-Streamlit-based interactive python console
+**Streamlit-based interactive python console**

 StreamPy is a web-based Python 3 interactive interpreter empowered by the rich input/output environment provided by Streamlit.
 It is meant to upgrade the classic terminal-based Python REPL by incorporating modern-era interactivity and visualization possibilities.

+## Installation

-To use it on your local machine, first clone [this repository](https://github.com/B4PT0R/StreamPy) to a local folder, cd to this folder and install the requirements :
+To use StreamPy on your local machine, first clone [this repository](https://github.com/B4PT0R/StreamPy) to a local folder, cd to this folder and install the requirements :
 ```bash
 $ pip install -r requirements.txt
 ```